ckemere/elec380/source/assignments/hw5/index.rst

     **a.** What are three examples of promoters can be used to target neurons?

     **b.** What does it mean for a transgene in a virus to be "FLEX"ed?
+(Note `this reference <https://bmcbiotechnol.biomedcentral.com/articles/10.1186/s12896-018-0462-x>`_ from Lecture 19!)

     **c.** How would you limit expression of a transgene such that it would only be expressed during a short time window of a few weeks (for example to study memory of a particular event)?